ananyatitirmare/SKILLLAB__PROR_2026-fumblebees-/README.md

 **Response:**
 ## 11.2 Material Justification

-The Vicharak Shrike Lite / Arduino Uno was selected as the main controller because it is capable of handling multiple digital inputs and outputs simultaneously, which is essential for managing touch sensors, LEDs, buzzer signals, and Serial Monitor communication in a real-time game system.
+The Vicharak Shrike Lite was selected as the main controller because it is capable of handling multiple digital inputs and outputs simultaneously, which is essential for managing touch sensors, LEDs, buzzer signals, and Serial Monitor communication in a real-time game system.

 Touch sensors were chosen instead of push buttons because they provide a more interactive and fast-response method for entering Morse code using simple short and long touches.
 LEDs and buzzers were used as output devices because they clearly represent Morse code signals in both visual (light) and audio (sound) forms, making it easier for the second player to decode the message accurately.
 The Serial Monitor was selected as the display interface because it eliminates the need for an LCD and simplifies the system while still effectively showing words, inputs, and results in real time.